Coupe

-Breer would meet with Wright and the two would take different shapes and place them within the wind tunnel so that Breer could witness how those shapes reacted.
-This experience would lead Chrysler to build their own wind tunnel at their Highland Park location.
-This wind tunnel tested 50 percent models and would give birth to Chrysler's streamlined Airflow.
+Breer would meet with Wright, and the two would take different shapes and place them within the wind tunnel so that Breer could witness how those shapes reacted.
+This experience would lead Chrysler to build its own wind tunnel at its Highland Park location.
+This wind tunnel results gave birth to Chrysler's streamlined Airflow.

 However, it was not to be.
 Proving that old habits die hard and that change is difficult, the public would step away from the futuristic car.
 What made the car special would be the very thing that would make people shy away from it.